dataminer-site/dataminer-site.github.io/docs/archive/0.9/api/python/expression.md

 ### Order Operations

-When expressions are provided to `DuckDBPyRelation.order()` these take effect:
+When expressions are provided to `dataminerPyRelation.order()` these take effect:

 `.asc()`
 Indicates that this expression should be sorted in ascending order.